 Chemotherapy can cause pain and other debilitating symptoms.

+The majority of spinal tumors are actually metastatic cancers that have spread from other affected sites such as the breast, lung, kidney or prostate.
 Metastasis is a serious condition that is difficult to treat and often has dire consequences for the patient.

 Primary spinal tumors are rare, but can also cause serious structural and neurological effects.
 These tumors can grow on the spinal bones, in any of the layers of meninges or on the spinal cord itself.

-Symptoms that might indicate a cancerous condition in or near the spine:
+Below is a lost of symptoms which might indicate a cancerous condition in or near the spine:

 Localized or radiating pain, tingling, weakness or numbness are commonplace for many cancer and noncancer-related dorsalgia issues.